Mathmagician8191/Liberty-Chess/Standards/ULCI.md

     restrict search to this moves only
     Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4" the client should only search the two moves e2e4 and d2d4 in the initial position.
+    Must be the last flag in the string.
   * wtime <x>
     white has x msec left on the clock
   * btime <x>